linyngfly/omelo-status-plugin/README.md

-pomelo-status-plugin
+omelo-status-plugin
 ====================

-pomelo-status-plugin is a plugin for pomelo, it can be used in pomelo(>=0.6).
+omelo-status-plugin is a plugin for omelo, it can be used in omelo(>=0.6).

-pomelo-status-plugin provides global status service for pomelo, which uses persistent storage to save users information.
+omelo-status-plugin provides global status service for omelo, which uses persistent storage to save users information.

 ##Installation

 ```
-npm install pomelo-status-plugin
+npm install omelo-status-plugin
 ```

 ##Usage

 ```
-var status = require('pomelo-status-plugin');
+var status = require('omelo-status-plugin');

 app.use(status, {status: {
   host: '127.0.0.1',